haiiliin/abqpy/docs/source/user/python/introduction/python-basics.rst

 Sequences
 ~~~~~~~~~

 Sequences include strings, lists, tuples, and arrays.
-Sequences are described in :doc:`sequences` and :doc:`sequence-operations`.
+Sequences are described in :doc:`/sequences` and :doc:`/sequence-operations`.

 Determining the type of a variable
 ----------------------------------